 At the end of this age of unprecedented grace, God will return ‘in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ’ (2 Thessalonians 1:8).

 For the believer, sin is placed upon Christ and we are declared righteous by his grace.
 For the unbeliever, sin is not imputed in this age because of Christ, therefore there is no immediate punishment.
-However, he will have to answer for his own unrighteousness at the judgment seat of God.
+However, he will have to answer for his own unrighteousness at the great white throne judgment of God (Rev 20:11).

 God’s punishment for sin was taken by Christ on the cross, who was made sin for us so that we can be made the righteousness of God in him (2 Cor 5:21).